 Kahlia Kéita, MA, JD is Clinical Ethics Educator & Editor at the John J. Lynch, MD Center for Ethics, where she develops and coordinates ethics education programming.
 In addition, Kahlia serves as Administrator to the Journal of Hospital Ethics.
 Kahlia is a recent law graduate from the University of the District of Columbia, David A. Clarke School of law.
 She completed her Master of Arts degree in Bioethics and Health Policy from Loyola University, Chicago.
 Her interests lie at the intersection of law, medicine, and ethics.
 Amongst the associations to which she is affiliated is the American Society for Bioethics and Humanities, American Bar Association, and the American Health Lawyers Association.

-Benjamin Krohmal, JD is a Clinical Ethicist at the John J. Lynch, MD Center for Ethics.
+Benjamin Krohmal, JD is a Clinical Ethicist and head of Ethics Law and Policy at the John J. Lynch, MD Center for Ethics.
 Krohmal conducts scholarly research in bioethics and serves as a clinical ethics consultant and chair of the hospital’s Ethics Policy Subcommittee.
-Before joining MedStar, Krohmal spent nearly a decade as a senior attorney at a multinational firm, where he specialized in anti-corruption compliance and enforcement and settled the largest corruption case in healthcare history to date.
-Krohmal also completed a fellowship in the Bioethics Department at the National Institutes of Health, where he published on topics including international medical research, “dual use” research, and just access to healthcare.
-He graduated from Boston College Law School (Cum Laude and Order of the Coif) and received a BA in biology and philosophy from the University of Virginia (Highest Honors and Phi Beta Kappa).
-He is the lead for Ethics Law and Policy.
+Before joining MedStar, Krohmal spent nearly a decade as a senior attorney at a multinational firm, where he specialized in anti-corruption compliance and enforcement and settled the largest international corruption case in the healthcare industry.
+His scholarship addresses topics including physician aid in dying, surrogate decision-making, “dual use” research, international research ethics, and just access to healthcare.
+Krohmal completed a fellowship in the Bioethics Department at the National Institutes of Health, graduated from Boston College Law School (Cum Laude and Order of the Coif) and received a BA in biology and philosophy from the University of Virginia (Highest Honors and Phi Beta Kappa).
 Krohmal is barred in Washington, DC and in New York.

 Norine A. McGrath, MD, FACEP is Director of the John J. Lynch, MD Center for Ethics.
 She is responsible for the daily operations and management of the Center, assists in policy and educational program development, and serves as a clinical ethics consultant.
 She chairs the Bioethics Committee and serves on various hospital-wide committees.
 She is a member of the American College of Emergency Physicians national ethics committee and the American College of CHEST Physicians’ Palliative and End-of-Life network.
 She is an attending physician in the Department of Emergency Medicine and Assistant Professor at Georgetown University.
 Dr. McGrath completed her fellowship in clinical bioethics at the MacLean Center for Clinical Ethics, completed her residency in emergency medicine at the University of Chicago Hospitals, and earned her medical doctorate at the Pritzker School of Medicine, University of Chicago.